Swiftal13/The-Self-taught-Computer-Scientist/Algorithms.md

 Cubic O(n^3)<br>
 exponential O(a^n) such as 2^n<br><br>

+<u>Space complexity</u><br>

-Space complexity is the amount of memory an algorithm uses
+Space complexity is the amount of memory an algorithm uses depending on its input size<br>
+- It is comprised of the auxillary space and input space